 The Township must provide a copy of the Recreation Plan to the Jackson County Parks Department and the Region 2 Planning Commission.
-The Plan was transmitted to them on January 19, 2016.
+The Plan will be transmitted upon adoption by the Township Board.

 Other Trail Planning Efforts

 Several local, state, and national trail planning efforts also impact the Waterloo Township Area.